-- Travel expenses (including meals and lodging) while away from home performing donated services, unless there was no significant element of personal pleasure, recreation, or vacation in the travel. - Political contributions. - Dues, fees, or bills paid to country clubs, lodges, fraternal orders, or similar groups. - Cost of raffle, bingo, or lottery tickets. - Value of your time or services. - Value of blood given to a blood bank. - The transfer of a future interest in tangible personal property.
-Generally, no deduction is allowed until the entire interest has been transferred. - Donations to individuals and groups that are operated for personal profit. - Donations to foreign organizations.
+- Travel expenses (including meals and lodging) while away from home performing donated services, unless there was no significant element of personal pleasure, recreation, or vacation in the travel - Political contributions - Dues, fees, or bills paid to country clubs, lodges, fraternal orders, or similar groups - Cost of raffle, bingo, or lottery tickets - · Value of your time or services - Value of blood given to a blood bank - The transfer of a future interest in tangible personal property.
+Generally, no deduction is allowed until the entire interest has been transferred - · Donations to individuals and groups that are operated for personal profit

+- Donations to foreign organizations.
 However, you may be able to deduct donations to certain U.S. organizations that transfer funds to foreign charities and certain Canadian, Israeli, and Mexican charities.
-See IRS Publication 526 for details. - Donations to organizations engaged in certain political activities that are of direct financial interest to your trade or business. - Donations to groups whose purpose is to lobby for changes in the laws. - Donations to civic leagues, social and sports clubs, labor unions, and chambers of commerce. - Value of benefits received in connection with a contribution to a charitable organization.
+See IRS Publication 526 for details. - · Donations to organizations engaged in certain political activities that are of direct financial interest to your trade or business - Donations to groups whose purpose is to lobby for changes in the laws - · Donations to civic leagues, social and sports clubs, labor unions, and chambers of commerce - Value of benefits received in connection with a contribution to a charitable organization.
 See IRS Publication 526 for exceptions. - · Cost of tuition.
-However, you may be able to deduct this as a job education expense on line 20 or take an education credit.